-This apparent conflict in principle knowledge of growth and cancererous growth has led to an area of scientific research into elephants for an answer to cancer.
+This apparent conflict in principle knowledge of growth and cancerous growth has led to an area of scientific research into elephants for an answer to cancer.

-This phenomena is known to occur in whales as well, in part explaining their ability to grow so big.
+This phenomenon is known to occur in whales as well, partially explaining their ability to grow so big.

 The impact of these results on human cancer research is thanks – in a big way – to elephants.